morrolinux/pIRemote/README.md

 # pIRemote
-IR universal remote using a Raspberry Pi
+IR universal remote using a Raspberry Pi - connect that to a Google Home or Amazon Alexa and you're good to go!

+It's more of a gist as of now, but I'll automate the process where possible.

 # Hardware Requirements
 IR emitter and receiver(s): https://amzn.to/2InADWe